i5hi/helpers/vault.md

 So far we have performed all operations as the root user that we logged in as.

-It is good practice to use the root user to create/update/delete secrets and create application specific policies with limited permissions - usually only read.
+It is good practice to use an admin user to create/update/delete secrets and create application specific user policies with limited permissions - usually only read.

 Navigate to the home directory and create a basic_policy.hcl file